HunainNaeemAnwar/Resume_milestones/README.md

 # Resume_milestones
-my vercel acccout has been blocked that i uploadgithub url
+my vercel acccout has been blocked that is y i  upload github url